 And the fact that you have agents on the ground that risk their lives and could potentially at any time be exposed, it's an enormous sacrifice on their part for their country and their family.

-Imagine if there was, you know, we we love the military because they they sacrifice so much for this country and risk their lives for this country, and so too do many in the intelligence community.
+Imagine if there was, you know, we love the military because they sacrifice so much for this country and risk their lives for this country.

-But imagine if 99.9% of the people in the services are good, but somebody you know in an important position of power that we give this incredible weaponry to turned it on the American people.
+But imagine if 99.9% of the people in the services are good, but somebody in an important position of power that we give this incredible weaponry to turned it on the American people.

-On the sense the weaponry in the intelligence community is more powerful than frankly any novel I've ever read in terms of their ability to do the surveillance in this dangerous world.
+On the sense, the weaponry in the intelligence community is more powerful than, frankly, any novel I've ever read in terms of their ability to do the surveillance in this dangerous world.

 And thank God we have those tools.

-Well, what we've learned with the deep state is they have now, there are some, and I believe we're beginning to identify them.
+Well, what we've learned with the deep state is they have now, there are some, and I believe we're beginning to identify them, those that are unmasking Americans.

 Now, there are some Americans that are picked up in general surveillance, and those Americans are supposed to never be unmasked unless they are committing some type of treason against their country.